chelma/ocsf-playground/README.md

 ### Known issues and caveats

 * **Token Usage:** The `Analyze Entities` button which creates the initial mapping between the data entry and OCSF paths uses quite a few input tokens (tens of thousands) to accomplish its task because it's passing the full spec for the OCSF Event Class class and all OCSF Objects used in that event class to the LLM.
 Additionally, it currently uses Claude 3.7 in "Thinking Mode", which uses even more tokens (though it does improve accuracy).
 This can result in a variety of downstream issues, such as throttling and long response times.
-The `Extract Entity Mappings` is uses many fewer input tokens by only sending the portions of the OCSF specification to the LLM relevant to the specific OCSF paths being worked with, but may trigger throttling as well if it's run immediately after the `Analyze Entities` call.
+The `Extract Entity Mappings` uses many fewer input tokens by only sending the portions of the OCSF specification to the LLM relevant to the specific OCSF paths identified in the analysis step, but may trigger throttling as well if it's run immediately after the `Analyze Entities` call.
 * **Validation:** Further work is needed to validate the output of the transform functions for individual OCSF paths.
 Currently, the validation performed is that the transform logic can be loaded/executed.
 We need to go a step further and verify the value returned matches the OCSF specification as well.
 This should be straightforward because that type information is available in the spec, but it has not been implemented yet.
 * **OCSF Version Support:** The tool currently supports OCSF v1.1.0.
 Adding support for additional versions should be straightforward using existing code pathways and conventions, but has not been implemented yet.
 * **Transform Language Support:** The tool currently supports Python.
 Adding support for additional languages should be straightforward using existing code pathways and conventions, but has not been implemented yet.